Moskovia Airlines Flight 9675: Investigation

 An investigation concluded that during the last fifteen seconds of flight, the crew was unable to effectively operate the ailerons.
 Medical experts ruled out incapacitation due to smoke inhalation, meaning that the pilots could not operate the ailerons because of mechanical failure caused by the fire.

 A fire also broke out after the crash.
 Because of the fire on the crash site, the investigation could not determine the exact location of the fire in the electrical system that caused the accident.
 The flight recorders were found severely damaged, but usable.

-The final report states the following reason of the accident:
+The final report states the following reasons for the accident:

 The aviation incident with An-12 aircraft registered RA-12957 occurred as a result of impact with ground caused by lost control over the aircraft due to the destruction of aileron control wires during an emergency approach for landing because of smoke in the cabin.

 [...]
 Aileron control wires were destroyed most probably due to significant heating of nearby steel wires and subsequent breaking under operating load.

 The heating may have been caused by an in-flight fire of nearby power lines, which is evidenced by smoke in the cabin, unexpected triggering of multiple warnings, equipment failures, and the failure of two engines.